 - 1 teaspoon dried Italian seasoning

-- In a large saucepan, place the chicken, spaghetti sauce, 1/4 cup water, undrained mushrooms, and Italian seasoning.
-Bring to a boil, then reduce the heat to low and simmer for 15 to 20 minutes or until the chicken is thoroughly cooked to 165 F for food safety reasons.
+Bring to a boil, then reduce the heat to low and simmer for 15 to 20 minutes, or until the chicken is thoroughly cooked to 165 F (for food safety reasons).

-- Serve the sauce over the cooked and drained spaghetti and sprinkle with the Parmesan cheese.
+Ladle the sauce over the cooked and drained spaghetti and sprinkle with the Parmesan cheese.
+Serve hot.

 - This recipe can also be made with cubed chicken thighs.
 Allow the sauce to cook for about 10-15 minutes longer since dark meat chicken takes longer to cook.